xianglei/easyhadoop/README.md

 website [easyhadoop.org](http://www.easyhadoop.org/)
 ## Contributing

 I love to see people contributing to Easyhadoop, whether it's a bug report, feature suggestion or a pull request.
 At the moment, I try to keep the core slick and lean, focusing on basic  needs, so some of your suggestions might not find their way into Easyhadoop.
-For those ideas, we started a list of 3rd party plug-ins, where you can link your own Octopress plug-in repositories.
+For those ideas, we started a list of 3rd party plug-ins, where you can link your own plug-in repositories.
 For the future, I'm thinking about ways to easier add them them into our main releases.

 ## License
 Released under the GPLv3 license.